sissyliberation/nlpclass-fall2013/site/assignments.md

 ## GitHub

 Your code should be hosted in a *private* GitHub repository.
-Follow these instructionsL
+Follow these instructions:

 1. If you do not have an account on GitHub, you need to create one here: [github.com](https://github.com/).
 2. Register as a student here: [github.com/edu](https://github.com/edu).
 This will give you five free private repositories, one of which will be used for this class.